jnish23/Disaster-Response-Pipeline/README.md

 ### File Desciptions

 - `process_data.py`: an ETL pipeline that
-    - Loads the messages and categories datasetes.
-    - Merges the two datasets.
-Cleans the
     - Loads the messages and categories datasets
     - Merges the two datasets
     - Cleans the data